balfieri/flightplan/README.md

-    Geodesic.py         -- computes great-circle distance and course between any two points on Earth (and related things) MagVar.py           -- computes magnetic variation at any point on Earth for a given date
+    Geodesic.py         -- computes great-circle distance and course between any two points on Earth (and related things) MagVar.py           -- computes magnetic variation at any point on Earth for a given date rawdata/            -- aiport/waypoint GPS coordinates and facility/runway information that is filtered down by a script called rawdata/make_rawdata.py and written to a pickle-format file that can be easily sucked in fp.py

 Example run scripts: